denispol/Toutui/README.md

 ```
 >[!TIP]
 > - Once the installation is complete, type `toutui` in your terminal to launch the app.
 > - Best experience with Kitty or Alacritty terminal.

+>[!IMPORTANT]
+> If you encounter issues, check the [wiki](https://github.com/AlbanDAVID/Toutui/wiki).

 #### **Update**
 The script will detect if a new release is available and install it if any.